Last Updated on April 19, 2026

 Where approval stands and what studies show

-The obesity data are the main reason the topic has reached so many readers.
+The obesity results are what pushed the story beyond specialist circles.
 Lilly’s phase 3 ATTAIN-1 results, later published in The New England Journal of Medicine via PubMed, reported average weight loss of 12.4% at the highest dose over 72 weeks in adults with obesity or overweight without type 2 diabetes.
-Reuters also summarized those late-stage results as roughly 12.4% body-weight reduction at the highest dose.
-Those numbers do not guarantee a similar result for any individual, but they are strong enough to explain why patients, clinicians, and investors all started watching the program more closely.
+Reuters summarized those late-stage findings in the same range.
+That is strong enough to command attention.
+It is not strong enough to tell any individual patient what will happen once side effects, adherence, and cost enter the picture.

-Type 2 diabetes results have also been meaningful.
+The diabetes data are also substantial.
 Lilly reported in ACHIEVE-1 that orforglipron lowered A1C by an average of 1.3% to 1.6% across doses, and the full results were published in The New England Journal of Medicine via PubMed in 2025.
 In the head-to-head ACHIEVE-3 study, Lilly says the drug produced greater blood sugar reduction and greater weight loss than oral semaglutide in adults with type 2 diabetes.
-Reuters reported that the stronger efficacy came with more gastrointestinal side effects, more treatment discontinuations, and an average increase in pulse rate, which creates a more realistic picture of the tradeoff.

 | Term You May See | What It Means in Plain English | Why It Matters to Patients |